-The OPT3006 is a single-chip lux meter, measuring the intensity of visible light as seen by the human eye.
-The OPT3006 is available in an ultra-small PicoStar package, so the device fits into tiny spaces.
+The OPT3007 is a single-chip lux meter, measuring the intensity of visible light as seen by the human eye.
+The OPT3007 is available in an ultra-small PicoStar package, so the device fits into tiny spaces.
+The OPT3007 has a fixed addressing scheme which enables the device to operate with only four pins connected.
+This enables the PCB designer to create a bigger opening to the active sensor area.